polybar/polybar/README.md

 If you are using **FreeBSD**, polybar can be installed using `pkg install polybar`.
 Make sure you are using the `latest` package branch.

+If you are using **Gentoo**, both release and git-master versions are available in the main repository.

 ### Dependencies

 A compiler with C++14 support ([clang-3.4+](http://llvm.org/releases/download.html), [gcc-5.1+](https://gcc.gnu.org/releases.html)).